Handy Library Manager

 library catalog, executed view

-• The action "Copy Print Marker Checked" has been performed, and it will only display records that meet the specified view condition.
-This view definition is determined by the value of "PRINT_C".
-PRINT_C = Y
+The action "Copy Print Marker Checked" has been performed, which means it will only show records that meet the specified viewing condition.
+This condition is determined by the value of "PRINT_C".
+When "PRINT_C" is equal to "Y", it indicates that the print copy marker is set.

-• Whenever the librarian sets the "Print Copy Marker" the program will automatically enter the value "Y" into the "PRINT_C" data field.
+Whenever the librarian marks an item for printing, the program will automatically enter the value "Y" in the "PRINT_C" data field.

 select predefined label report